-‘Baby Trump’ blimp arrives on Vashon Island
+‘Trump Baby’ blimp arrives on Vashon Island

 “Whenever you use political ridicule you want to use it in a way that has more benefit than harm to the cause,” Moyer says.
 “The grand strategy is undermining the resolve of your opponent and creating enthusiasm among your allies.”

-Pope says he’d love to see the Baby Trump make an appearance in Eastern Washington.
+Pope says he’d love to see the Trump Baby make an appearance in Eastern Washington.

 “Although obviously, that would not be as popular a concept,” he says.